symfony/symfony-docs/messenger.rst

 .. note::

-    In order to use Symfony's built-in AMQP adapter, you will need the Serializer Component.
+    In order to use Symfony's built-in AMQP transport, you will need the Serializer Component.
 Ensure that it is installed with:

     .. code-block:: terminal